Skip to content

 During CPR, blood circulation is maintained, delivering oxygen to the organs until emergency services arrive.
 Failure to provide oxygen and blood flow to the organs will result in organ failure, eventually leading to death or long-term injuries.
 If CPR is not provided quickly, there is a higher chance of death.

-Having the knowledge of basic emergency first aid and CPR can give a person in need a chance of survival.
+Having the knowledge of basic emergency first aid and CPR life saving technique can give a person in need a chance of survival.
+If you know when to perform CPR, such as when a person is unconscious, unresponsive, and not breathing normally, you can intervene before it’s too late.

 How CPR Works

 That means that the breathing and chest compressions pump oxygen in the blood around the body.
 Even without rescue breaths, chest compressions alone can still increase a person’s chance of survival.
-By providing chest compressions and rescue breaths, you can restart the heart.
+By providing CPR compressions and breaths, you can restart the heart.

 Learn How to Provide CPR